annie-carter/regression_project/README.md

 ## Initial Questions
 To guide our analysis, we initially posed the following questions:

-1. Does the County (fip) have a significant impact on property tax value?
+1. Does the Lot Size have a significant impact on property tax value?
+2. Is there a relationship between square ft and property tax value?
-2. Does lot size have a relationship to property tax value?
+3. Does number of bedrooms have a relationship to property tax value?
-3. Is there a relationship between bedrooms and property tax value?
+4. Does number of bathrooms have a relationship to property tax value?

 ## Initial Hypotheses
 Hypothesis 1
 * alpha = .05
-* H0= California County is independent of property tax
+* H0= Lot Size is independent of property tax
-* Ha= California County is dependent on property tax
+* Ha= Lot Sizeis dependent on property tax
 * Outcome: We will accept or reject the Null Hypothesis.

 Hypothesis 2
 * alpha = .05
-* H0 = Lot Size is independent of property tax
+* H0 = Square Feet is independent of property tax
-* Ha = Lot Size is dependent on property tax
+* Ha = Square Feet is dependent on property tax
 * Outcome: We will  accept or reject the Null Hypothesis.

 Hypothesis 3